24-26 Museum Street

 'AZUR GAS' - Meaning of 'laycan' in the context of a CIF sale

-Henry is described as "straightforward and proactive" and recommended by Legal 500 [UK 2014].
+Henry is recommended and listed as a 'Leading Lawyer' by Legal 500 [UK 2015].
 In the previous edition he is described as "straightforward and proactive".
 In an earlier edition the shipping team is described as "friendly and practical" and is "highly regarded in the shipping environment.
-Henry was singled out in an earlier edition amongst London firms for his shipping expertise.

 Henry chairs the Lloyds Maritime Academy Course on Marine Cargo Claims and he also speaks at the International Cargo Insurance Course.
 He is one of the authors of the Informa Professional Academy Certificate in Marine Claims.
 He has an MA in French and Spanish from Edinburgh University and is fluent in both languages.